AlekseyKorzun/kevlar/README.md

 # Kevlar v1.0.0

 Kevlar is highly customizable caching system for Magento Enterprise Edition.
-Full support is offered for Akamai, CloudFlare and Varnish nodes.
+Full parallel support is offered for Akamai, CloudFlare and Varnish nodes.

 Designed as push only system that relies on high (cache) TTL values for maximum coverage and performance.